The Vault of Horror (film): Plot

-The obsessively neat Arthur Critchit marries Eleanor, a "young" trophy wife who is not quite the housekeeper he hoped for.
+The obsessively neat Arthur Critchit marries Eleanor, a wife who proves to be not quite the housekeeper he hoped for.
 His constant nagging about the mess she makes eventually drives her mad.
 Upon his shouting at her, "Can't you do anything neatly?
-Can't you?", she finally snaps and kills him with a hammer, then cuts up the corpse and puts all the different organs into neatly labelled jars.
+Can't you?", she finally snaps and kills him with a hammer blow to the exact centre of his cranium.
+She then cuts up the corpse and puts all the different organs into neatly labelled jars.